we-art-o-nauts/the-scene-lives/README.md

 `http://localhost:8000/productions`

 You can provide a (precise) search string by appending a parameter with the name of the field.
 Or put the field name into the `sort` parameter to change the order (optionally add `reverse`).
+There is also a `random` and `lucky` parameter.

 Adjust the amount of output with a `page` and `per_page` parameter in your query.

 For example, to show the latest Commodore 64 productions: